matthewmetros/Documentation-Crawler/bugfix.md

 - **Memory Efficiency**: Streaming processing without accumulating all content in memory

 ### Actual Behavior
+- **FROZEN BUTTON**: Start button becomes unresponsive immediately with no visual feedback
-- **Delayed Updates**: Status updates arrive in bursts with 5-10 second gaps
+- **Delayed Updates**: Status updates arrive in bursts with 3-5 second gaps
-- **Laggy UI**: Interface becomes sluggish during heavy processing
+- **Poor UX**: Users cannot tell if crawling started or if system is working
 - **Delayed Stop**: Stop requests take several seconds to take effect
 - **Limited Visibility**: Users can't see which specific page is being processed
 - **Memory Buildup**: All scraped content accumulates in memory until completion